-Other IFRSs that provide guidance on subsequent measurement and accounting (application of paragraph 54)
+Other Ind ASs that provide guidance on subsequent measurement and accounting (application of paragraph 54)

-- B63 Examples of other IFRSs that provide guidance on subsequently measuring and accounting for assets acquired and liabilities assumed or incurred in a business combination include: - IAS 38 prescribes the accounting for identifiable intangible (a) assets acquired in а business combination.
-The acquirer measures goodwill at the amount recognised at the accumulated acquisition impairment date less any losses.
-IAS 36 Impairment of Assets prescribes the accounting for impairment losses. - (b) [deleted] - (c) IAS 12 prescribes the subsequent accounting for deferred tax assets (including unrecognised deferred tax assets) and liabilities acquired in a business combination. - (d) IFRS 2 provides guidance on subsequent measurement and accounting for the portion of replacement share-based payment awards issued by an acquirer that is attributable to employees' future services. - (e) IFRS 10 provides guidance on accounting for changes in a parent's ownership interest in a subsidiary after control is obtained.
+- B63 Examples of other Ind ASs that provide guidance on subsequently measuring and accounting for assets acquired and liabilities assumed or incurred in a business combination include: - (a) Ind AS 38 prescribes the accounting for identifiable intangible assets acquired in a business combination.
+The acquirer measures goodwill at the amount recognised at the acquisition date less any accumulated impairment losses.
+Ind AS 36, Impairment of Assets, prescribes the accounting for impairment losses. - (b) Ind AS 104, Insurance Contracts, provides guidance on the subsequent accounting for an insurance contract acquired in a business combination. - (c) Ind AS 12 prescribes the subsequent accounting for deferred tax assets (including unrecognised deferred tax assets) and liabilities acquired in a business combination. - (d) Ind AS 102 provides guidance on subsequent measurement and accounting for the portion of replacement share-based payment awards issued by an acquirer that is attributable to employees' future services. - (e) Ind AS 110 provides guidance on accounting for changes in a parent's ownership interest in a subsidiary after control is obtained.